formatc2013/puddle/README.md

 Only the first parameter is neccessary to call, otherwise preset values will be called(4,8,8,4,true,true).

-3. To get one from the pool, just call AddObjectAtPosition():
+3. To get one from the pool, just call AddObjectAtPosition().
 You can also reference it and move it around etc.

 	    void OnTriggerEnter(Collider other){

-		   var yournewobject = yourPool.AddObjectAtPosition(yourPosition);
+		   GameObject yournewobject = yourPool.AddObjectAtPosition(yourPosition);

 		   yournewobject.transform.position = new Vector3();